chantleyw/Fooocus-Front/README.md

 brand/                  Logo master, SVG, and the script that generates it
 ```

-## Status
+## Status:

-Working and in daily use, but young.
+Working and in daily use, but still a WIP.
 Known gaps:

 - The interface itself is English only.
 Prompts *are* translated — you pick your language during
   setup and write prompts in it — which is the half that matters, since SDXL understands English